blackferncreations/germankeycut/framework.md

 GermanKeyCut uses the term **system market** to describe a market in which progression depends substantially on structural fit, verification, responsibility, repeated performance and the reduction of unresolved friction.

-The distinction is not between a market that has trust and one that does not.

-The distinction concerns how trust and progression emerge.

-Within this model, an international offer enters an existing system of:
+An international offer enters an existing structure of:

 * expectations
-* responsibilities
 * verification
+* responsibility
 * comparison
 * recommendation
 * procedure
 * repeated interaction

-The offer does not enter this environment as a message alone.
+The offer therefore enters as more than a message.

-It enters as a complete structure.

-Its product, offer hierarchy, evidence, documentation, communication, responsibilities, recommendation routes and execution can all contribute to how it is evaluated.
+Its structure, evidence, specialist competence, documentation, responsibilities, recommendation routes and execution can all affect how it is evaluated.

-The system does not have to reject an offer explicitly for progression to stop.
+A system market does not require explicit rejection for progression to stop.

-A process can remain polite, active and apparently open while the probability of another step is already decreasing.
+A process can remain polite, responsive and apparently open while the probability of another meaningful step is already decreasing.

 ---